Nithin-GK/Nithin-GK.github.io/_pages/about.md

 I am a Research Engineer at Apple working on Multimodal LLMs.
 I was a PhD student at the Department of Electrical and Computer Engineering at VIU Lab, Johns Hopkins University, advised by <a href='https://scholar.google.com/citations?user=AkEXTbIAAAAJ&hl=en'>Dr. Vishal M. Patel</a>.
 Before joining JHU, I earned my dual degree (B.Tech & M.Tech) in Electrical Engineering from the Indian Institute of Technology, Madras.
 There, I worked with <a href='https://scholar.google.co.in/citations?user=jXTZEw4AAAAJ&hl=en'>Dr. A.N.
 Rajagopalan</a> at the IPCV Lab on image reconstruction.

 I work on problems in Computer Vision.
-My research focuses on deep generative modeling with diffusion models, with an emphasis on plug-and-play architectures and efficient generation on low-compute devices.
+My research focuses on deep generative modeling with diffusion models, with an emphasis on plug-and-play models and efficient generation on low-compute devices.

 I find the theory behind diffusion models fascinating—fun fact: the basics were proposed by Einstein!
 Over the past three years, I have worked on image, video, and 3D generation using diffusion models.
 I am always open to collaborations.
 If you are excited about diffusion models and want to work together, please feel free to <a href="mailto:iamnithingk@gmail.com">reach out</a>.